blablacar/blablatech/_posts/2016-01-06-bgp-routing-to-containers.md

 # Context

 Until now, routing of public traffic to our front servers was done via some particular servers, called `load-balancers`(LB) in our infrastructure.
-These servers are built with `nginx` for SSL-offloading, `varnish` for the reverse-proxy part, and `ExaBGP` for the communication with our BGP routers.
+These servers were built with `nginx` for SSL-offloading, `varnish` for the reverse-proxy part, and `ExaBGP` for the communication with our BGP routers.

 Our infrastructure's move to `containers` with `rkt` has lead us to re-consider the cooperation of these components.